Extend the evidence loop

 Why custom plugins matter

-Wrap an internal service client, auth helper, or domain-specific workflow primitive once, then reuse it everywhere.
-This is the difference between a convenient test file and a verification system that compounds.
+Wrap an internal service client, auth helper, or domain-specific primitive once, then expose it as a shared capability.
+This is the difference between a convenient test file and a testing system that compounds.

 payments-plugin.ts